 MD/PhD Students -- PhD Dissertation Committee

 Typically, the faculty participants in the PhD Dissertation Committee are the same as in the Comprehensive exam committee plus a member from outside the Department.
-All Chemistry graduate students are required to meet with their PhD Dissertation Committee (outside member may be excused if it requires excessive travel, etc.) at least once per year following the comprehensive exam.
+All Chemistry graduate students are required to meet with their PhD Dissertation Committee (outside member may attend virtually if it requires excessive travel, etc.) at least once per year following the comprehensive exam.
 More details can be found in the graduate handbook.